Choosing the best edge computer can be hard. This guide on how to find an edge computer will help you find the best

 These systems come in a range of configuration options, including different graphics and networking cards.
 They work best in climate-controlled environments relatively free of contaminants.

 Fan-cooled computers are the least costly of the three categories of edge computers and they make great gateways, media players, hardened workstations with legacy connections, thin clients, edge servers, firewalls, or networking appliances.

 They can also be the brains inside indoor kiosks or entertainment installations.
 You can configure these computers easily with off-the-shelf components.
 They come in a range of sizes, from palm-sized NUCs to larger GPU-capable and rackmount systems.

 These sealed and fanless computers feature a durable metal enclosure that protects sensitive internal components and dissipating heat.
 This allows for operation in environments ranging from 0 ~ 50 C (32 – 122 F) depending on the system and configuration.
-Using solid-state components and no moving parts makes these systems extremely reliable with low meantime between failures.
+Using solid-state components and no moving parts makes these systems extremely reliable with high meantime between failures.

 Sturdy and resistant to dust and debris, they lack the vibration, shock, wide temperature tolerances, and ruggedized components that come standard with rugged devices.
 Because of the internal rigidity of these fanless systems, they offer some protection from an occasional bump.